swfiua/blume/doc/hulsetaylor.rst

 Hulse-Taylor
 ============

-This is a binary system that has been study closely for a number of years and appears to be showing orbital decay and is an excellent fit to what is predicted according to general relativity.
+This is a binary system that has been studied closely for a number of years and appears to be showing orbital decay and is an excellent fit to what is predicted according to general relativity.

 It should be noted that the full NP model is also an excellent fit to general relativity.

+The additional effects due to rotation are generally insignificant, except when they are not.

 [NP] A new paradigm for the universe, Colin Rourke